 - Maintain cognitive function — especially important as you age

-- Improve processing speed — faster reaction times and cognitive efficiency
+- Improve processing speed — faster reaction times on the trained tasks

 What Brain Training Probably Cannot Do